wazuh/wazuh-documentation/source/getting-started/index.rst

 `Wazuh Cloud <https://wazuh.com/cloud/>`_ is the right solution when you prefer to work in a cloud environment with a deployment containing all the Wazuh components ready to be used.
 This service provides a highly flexible infrastructure to match the requirements of your organization.

 Wazuh Cloud is our software as a service (SaaS) solution.
-You don't need to install and maintain any kind of software.
+With this option, you don't need to install and maintain any kind of software.
 You only need to access the Wazuh Cloud Console, a web application that will help you manage Wazuh in a simple way, where all processes are greatly simplified.

 You don't need more dedicated hardware.
 Let our team be in charge of maintaining the Wazuh components while you take advantage of this ready-to-use cloud environment.
 Feel free to try our `14-day free trial <https://console.cloud.wazuh.com/sign-up?landing=trial>`_.
 Here you can create your cloud environment with a deployment that contains all the Wazuh components ready to work.